owncloud/web/docs/theming/_index.md

 ---

 {{< toc >}}

 ## Introduction

 By providing your own theme, you can customize the user experience for your own ownCloud installation.
 This is being achieved by providing a `json` file that contains text snippets (like brand name and slogan), paths to images (e.g. logos or favicon) and design tokens for custom colors (font size and spacing aren't yet supported).

-This page documents the setup and configuration options.
+This page documents the setup and configuration options, and provides an empty template for you to get started.

 ## Ways of providing a theme